 The Environmental Impact of Fake Leather and the Need for Sustainable Alternatives

-Fake leather, also known as faux leather or leather alternatives, is an artificial material created to resemble natural leather.
+Fake leather, also known as faux leather, vegan leather or leather alternative, is an artificial material created to resemble natural leather.
 Despite its growing popularity, it’s not always a sustainable alternative to traditional leather products made from hides and skins.

-The production of these substitutes involves the use of hazardous chemicals, contributing to water pollution, and increasing carbon emissions.
+The production of these substitutes involves the use of fossil fuels, contributing to water pollution, and increasing carbon emissions.
 Moreover, most faux leather products are made from non-renewable raw materials, such as fossil fuels and plastic, which have a significant environmental footprint.

 Many global brands and luxury goods companies market faux leather products as eco-friendly and vegan, contributing to greenwashing in the fashion industry.
-However, such practices create confusion about truly sustainable alternatives.
+Faux leathers marketed as plant-based, such as cactus or mushroom are prime examples.
+Many of these faux leathers contain non-renewable plastic additives to mimic real leather, simply creating confusion about truly sustainable alternatives.

 To address these issues, the fashion industry should embrace a circular economy and focus on creating durable leather products that can be repurposed or recycled.
 By reducing waste and water use, we can promote sustainability in the fashion industry and address environmental issues.